Marker Logo

 this page online

 Location.
 42° 56.698′ N, 74° 19.174′ W. Marker is near Fonda, New York, in Montgomery County.
-Marker is on New York State Route 5, on the right when traveling east.
+It is on New York State Route 5, on the right when traveling east.
 Marker is in a roadside pull out about 2 1/2 miles east of Fonda.
 Touch for map.
 Marker is in this post office area: Fonda NY 12068, United States of America.
 Touch for directions.

 Mohawk Area Marker image.
 Click for full size.

-Photographed By Howard C. Ohlhous, September 1, 2012
+Photographed by Howard C. Ohlhous, September 1, 2012

 2. Mohawk Area Marker